Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 **Note - not all mods are FIKA compatible - see the FIKA discord's FAQ for a list of incompatible mods.**

+Existing players don't need to re-install SPT - they just need to download the latest SPT files from the Direct Download link on the [SPT Update page](https://dev.sp-tarkov.com/SPT/Stable-releases/releases) and replace the files in their SPTarkov install folder.

-## Errors
+## Errors/Issues
 Some errors are fixed by deleting all the files in the "cache" directory.

-A lot of the errors can be fixed by just searching the Fika Discord server for the error.
+A lot of the issues can be fixed by just searching the Fika Discord server for the error.
+Try to find an answer before asking one - someone has probably had your error before.

 If players are spawning apart from each other with the spawn together setting ON in the game settings when starting raids - someone has an mismatched FIKA version or the server isn't on the correct version.
 Make sure the server's FIKA client & server mod-files are on the latest version by replacing user & client files, reboot server & have all players reconnect.
 Corter-Modsync will push the update when players re-join.

+If you have added new mods & players are not loading or any other new issues - check the logs and see which mod/s are causing problems & remove them.
+Remember to restart the server each time.

 ## Credits
-Thanks to @MonstraG and @lommy7 for helping others in the comments and providing fixes.

 [Special thanks to k2rlxyz for making the original Dockerfile.](https://hub.docker.com/r/k2rlxyz/fika).
 It can also be found in the [Discord](https://discord.gg/project-fika).
 [Special thanks to OnniSaarni for making the original SPT-Fika-Docker-Guide.](https://github.com/OnniSaarni/SPT-Fika-Docker-Guide).